helloRupa/redux-in-react/README.md

 ## BONUS: add another reducer for a new slice of state (combineReducers())
 Let's try adding peacocks to our app!

+If there's extra time and we have peacocks, we might be able to tread into the world of HOCs.

 ## Redux Checklist:
 1. Install Redux in your app
 2. Create the store